munakaghamelu/paggle/README.md

 # paggle
-Paggle: An Interface Connecting ML Models With Encrypted Medical Data
+An Interface Connecting ML Models With Encrypted Medical Data